 The spouse of a refugee or his/her partner and his/her children under the age of 18, who are neither married nor in formal cohabitation, also have the right to asylum unless special reasons oppose this.

-According to Article 1 of the United Nations Refugee Convention, and Article 46, paragraph 2, of the Act on Foreigners, a refugee does not have the right to asylum under certain special circumstances.
+According to Article 1 of the United Nations Refugee Convention, and Article 40, paragraph 2 and Artice 41, of the Act on Foreigners, a refugee does not have the right to asylum under certain special circumstances.
 This applies, for example, when there is strong reason to believe that a refugee has committed war crimes, crimes against humanity or a serious non-political offence outside of Iceland.

 Discrimination does not necessarily mean persecution but if discrimination has vast and serious consequences, this could be considered as persecution.

-A person granted asylum on grounds of subsidiary protection, as stated in Article 44, paragraph 2, of the Act on Foreigners, has the same rights as a person who is granted asylum on grounds of the Act‘s Article 44, paragraph 1.
+A person granted asylum on grounds of subsidiary protection has the same rights as a person who is granted protection on the basis of persecution.

 The general rules of the Act on Foreigners regarding the reunification of families apply to refugees.

-Granted asylum may be revoked if a refugee no longer falls under the definition of a refugee, cf. Article 44 of the Act on Foreigners.
+Granted asylum may be revoked if a refugee no longer falls under the definition of a refugee.
 This applies both in instances where asylum has been granted on grounds of persecution or on grounds of subsidiary protection.
-The Act‘s Article 47 a contains the conditions for the revocation of asylum.

 What is entailed in a residence permit on humanitarian grounds?